ChrisSantosLang/redscience/docs/source/releases/teachable.rst

 the explorer saw in the real game.
 Do not complete games that are not correctly set up (and therefore do not learn them).

+At the end of each debate, if the explorer/predictor made a strategic/unstrategic prediction in their last move and the win/lose/draw part of that prediction matched the outcome of the debate, then assign that strategic outcome to all of their moves for the debate (i.e. do not penalize strategic predictions, even though they cannot be fully verified in a debate); otherwise, assign the outcome of the debate (i.e. win, lose or draw) to all moves before applying Continuous Learning.

 Auto-tune
 ~~~~~~~~~